 1. Do unto others so they will do something good back unto you.

-This attitude is really manipulation disguised as kindness.
-This twist on the Golden Rule is to treat others nicely, not because we would appreciate it if they treated us that way, but so we can now expect good things from them.
-It’s I scratched your back…now you better scratch mine in some way.
-The spirit of the Golden Rule is to treat others like you wish to be treated without expectation one way or another of how they might treat you in return.
-It’s a spouse that thinks, I helped him/her with XYZ without being asked, so I expect to get a favorable response to my physical advances tonight.
-It’s a parent that thinks, I helped my child with his homework, now I expect my child to go to bed without complaining.
+This attitude is manipulation disguised as kindness.
+It’s a twist on the Golden Rule that teaches us to treat others nicely, not because we would appreciate it, but so we can expect good things from them in return.
+It’s I scratched your back.
+Now you better scratch mine in some way.
+The true spirit of the Golden Rule is to treat others like you wish to be treated without expectation one way or another of how they might treat you.
+You see it in a spouse who thinks, I helped him/her with XYZ without being asked, so I expect to get a favorable response to my physical advances tonight.
+It’s in a parent who thinks, I helped my child with his homework.
+Now I expect him to go to bed without complaining.

 2. Do unto others precisely what you want them to do unto you.

-This is similar to the first manipulation but with a very specific expectation.
-Instead of just hoping for something positive in return, this twisted form of the Golden Rule says, I’ll scratch your back…now you better scratch mine the same exact way.
-In a family, especially, this can be disastrous because it communicates that there are only a few limited ways to adequately express love and care to each other.
-If I do this to you, I’m shoving you into my own shoes instead of placing myself humbly into your shoes to understand your needs and wants.
-It’s a spouse that thinks, I helped him/her with XYZ, now I expect that when I need XYZ, they’ll help me without complaint or prompting.
-It’s a parent that thinks, I helped without complaint when my child needed assistance at the last minute, now they better hop to it when I need unexpected help.
+This misapplication of the Golden Rule is similar to the first manipulation, but it has a very specific expectation.
+Instead of just hoping for something positive in return, this twist on the Golden Rule says, I scratched your back.
+Now you better scratch mine the same exact way.
+In a family especially, this can be disastrous.
+It communicates that there are limited ways to express love and care adequately.
+If I do this, I shove you into my shoes instead of placing myself humbly into yours to understand your needs and wants.
+It’s in a spouse who thinks, I helped him/her with XYZ, so I expect that when I need help with XYZ, he/she will help without complaint or prompting.
+It’s in a parent who thinks, I helped without complaint when my child needed last-minute assistance, so he/she better hop to it when I need unexpected help.